What To Pack For An 8 Day Summer Trip To Iceland

 Save yourself time and use this complete list to pack your bags for a summer trip to Iceland.

-Back in July I went on a women’s trip with @macsexplore to Iceland.
+Back in July of 2022, I went on a women’s trip with @macs_explore to Iceland.
 It was truly a bucket list trip for me and a huge leap, as I went without my family.
-Iceland had always intrigued me and the idea of having the entire trip planned for me was a no-brainer.
+Iceland had always intrigued me and the idea of having the entire trip planned for me was a no-brainer (as a travel advisor, it’s so nice to get a break from planning!).
 Christina and Eric did an amazing job creating a perfect itinerary for us.
 Our days were packed with adventure and we truly got to see so much of Iceland.
 This trip created such a curiosity within me and I know I will be back with my family one day.
 There is so much more to see!

-If you are interested in taking a trip with Christina from @Mac_explore, be sure to check out her IG page and head to the link in her bio to find out what trips she is hosting next!
+If you are interested in taking a trip with Christina, be sure to check out her IG page and head to the link in her bio to find out what trips she is hosting next!

 Are you considering going on a women’s trip but doubt and worry are preventing you from taking the leap?